stefanMinch3v/AspAngularTemplate/README.md

 ### The template is provided without any design addons and emphasis mainly on showing the connection between Web APIs and Angular using Jwt authorization!

 ## The application consists of:
-*   RESTful API Backend using ASP.NET Core 2.1 Web API.
+*   RESTful API Backend using ASP.NET Core 2.1 MVC Web API.
 *   Angular 6 and TypeScript.
 *   Database - Entity Framework Core.
 *   Jwt token authorization using Bearer schema.